 Salt and black pepper, to taste

-1 batch Mexican white rice, warm (follow this recipe, but omit corn and Poblano)
+1 batch Mexican white rice, warm (follow my recipe, but omit corn and Poblano)

 2 plantain (cooking bananas)